 The Creepiest Hike In Pennsylvania Takes You Through The Ruins Of A Hotel Complex

-Anyone who’s been to Reading has, arguably, heard of Neversink Mountain.
+Anyone who’s been to Pennsylvania has, arguably, heard of Neversink Mountain.
 Here, you’ll find some of the most spectacular views in the city.
-However, what you may not know is the history behind the ruins, including the aptly-named Witch’s Hat Pavilion, that sit scattered on the mountaintop today.
-When you follow the creepiest hike in Pennsylvania, you’ll get a glimpse into the past – and maybe even a few chills at the somewhat spooky vibes.
+However, what you may not know is the history behind the ruins, (including the aptly-named Witches Hat in Reading,) that sit scattered on the mountaintop today.
+When you follow the creepiest hike to ruins in Pennsylvania, you’ll get a glimpse into the past – and maybe even a few chills at the somewhat spooky vibes.
 See what you’ll discover along the Upper Glen Trail in Pennsylvania.

-So tell us: do you think the Upper Glen Trail is the creepiest hike in Pennsylvania?
+So tell us: do you think the Upper Glen Trail to Witches Hat in Reading is one of the most haunted hikes in Pennsylvania?
 Let us know in the comments! below Up for some more creepy fun?
-Follow the spooky Pennsylvania hike that will lead you somewhere deserted.
+Check out this spooky place to go hiking in Pennsylvania that will lead you somewhere deserted.

 Upper Glen Trail in Pennsylvania